Swipe to see connections

 “Now we finally have a leader to lead us to the light at the end of the tunnel,” Sartiano said.
 “The 110th mayor of New York City, the best—Mr. Adams.”
 The mayor-elect then began reciting a portion of Frank Sinatra’s “My Way.”

 While Sartiano, who graduated from Columbia in 1997, once had political aspirations (“I’d love to run for office one day, maybe the New York City Council,” he told the school’s alumni magazine in 2004), he fell into a career in nightlife.
-His ascent began in the early aughts, thanks to the celebrity-stocked, velvet-roped, expensive, cheesy-as-hell nightclubs he ran with his business partner Richie Akiva (their most notable establishment, 1Oak, which closed last year, was an acronym for “1 of a kind”).
+His ascent began in the early aughts, thanks to the celebrity-stocked, velvet-roped, expensive, cheesy-as-hell nightclubs he ran with his business partner Richie Akiva (their most notable establishment, 1Oak, which closed in 2022, was an acronym for “1 of a kind”).
 By 2014, their empire was reportedly pulling in $50 million a year.
 The business partnership ended around 2017, and Sartiano would later sue Akiva for $15 million, claiming that his old partner was keeping him in the dark about how much money they were actually making.

 In 2020, Sartiano opened Zero Bond, in a former Brooks Brothers store.
 “I felt like New Yorkers wanted to have a bit more space when they’re socializing and a bit more control over who’s in the room,” Sartiano told the Robb Report.